Tax Exempt Municipal Bonds

 Over 100 Years of Building Together

-We remain concerned that the threat of elimination is still prevalent.
-If state and local governments lose the ability to use tax-exempt bonds and are compelled to issue taxable bonds as an alternative, it is estimated that debt issuance costs would increase around 25%, and possibly more for smaller governments.
+We remain concerned that the threat of elimination is still prevalent as the tax reform debate gets underway.
+If state and local governments lose the ability to use tax-exempt bonds and are compelled to issue taxable bonds as an alternative, the increased costs would have a crippling effect on infrastructure, community services, and households in general.

 Tax-exempt bonds are the primary mechanism through which state and local governments raise capital to finance a wide range of essential public projects.
 The volume of municipal bond issuance for the period from 2009 to 2019 amounted to $4.2 trillion.